simonmit/showcar-ui/README.md

 ## How to test:

 You can check development state of the library on home, list and detail page with a parameter `?toguru=sc_develop%3dtrue`.
+To test particular branch please use query parameter `?sc_branch=your-branch-name`.

-## How to test fragments with togglea
+## How to test fragments with toggles

-You can check any branch of the library on your page with parameter `?toguru=sc_develop%3dtest-branch` where `test-branch` is the name of the desired branch.

 Locally run

    docker-compose up

-and check `localhost:8080/test/showcar-ui-toggled-fragment.html?toguru=sc_develop%3dtest-branch` where `test-branch` is the name of the branch to test
+and check `localhost:8080/test/showcar-ui-toggled-test--fragment.html?sc_branch=test-branch` where `test-branch` is the name of the branch to test

+Also before merging this changes back to life check https://www.autoscout24.de/static/showcar-ui/?sc_branch=test-deploy-branch to make sure that it works with latest jigsaw setup

 ## Additional information